 Our mission is to build a bridge between racial, cultural, educational, and economic divisions within the community.

-February 2023 Newsletter
+May 2023 Newsletter

 Our mission is to build a bridge between racial, cultural, educational, and economic divisions within the community.

-Bill Comiskey, treasurer
+Bill Comiskey, Treasurer

-Barbara Donnelly, president
+Barbara Donnelly, President

 Ivenus Garcia